 Information on donating to the parks and the Guide to Giving can be found here.
 If you have a park improvement idea, a great place to start is through Adopt-a-Park and the proposing a special park project guide.
 For information on donating a tree through Adopt-a-Park, the tree donation guide can help you get started.

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-Development plans for the surrounding neighborhood began in 1989 and the developer agreed to set aside some land as parkland for the city as part of the site development agreement.
-The park itself was not ready for development until 1999, as grading and other sitework had to take place per the agreement, including clearing a small site for the playground.
+Development plans for the surrounding neighborhood began in 1989.
+The developer agreed to set aside some land for a city park as part of the site development agreement.
+The park was not ready for development until 1999, as grading and other work, including clearing space for the playground, had to take place.

 Email [email protected] for incorrect/outdated information.